taildigital/tail-mobile-sdk/README.md

 For the correct operation of the SDK, we use google play service libraries.
 They must be compiled within the app.

-You must add these libs to your gradle dependencies file:
+You must add these libs to your gradle dependencies:
 - play-services-identity:10.2.4
 - play-services-location:10.2.4